 Solo exhibition Omniverse at the Pavel Zoubok Gallery, New York (USA).

-Solo exhibitions Pli Score Pli at the Kunstmuseum Solingen (Germany) and 1 + 1 = 3 at Studio Gariboldi in Milano (Italy).
+Solo exhibitions Pli Score Pli at the Kunstmuseum Solingen (Germany), 1 + 1 = 3 at Studio Gariboldi in Milano (Italy) and Mary Bauermeister - Zeichen, Worte, Universen at Kunstmuseum Villa Zanders / Germany.